Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Results

-Figure \ref{fig:clf_perf} shows the performance of each optimized model architecture using \acrfull{det} and precision-recall curves. \acrshort{det} curves provide the same information as an \acrshort{roc} curve, but at a scale that better highlights cross-model performance differences and explicitly represents the trade-off between false positives and false negatives for a range of probability thresholds \citep{martin1997det}.
-Precision-recall curves represent the trade-off between the two metrics, which is especially informative if the dataset contains a class imbalance.
-In both representations of model performance, the \acrshort{rf} and \acrshort{gbt} models surpass the \acrshort{svc} model.
-Between the two better-performing methods, the \acrshort{rf} reaches a higher overall $F1$-score (the arithmetic mean between precision and recall).
-However, for a different trade-off (e.g., if recall is deemed more important than precision), \acrshort{gbt} may score better.
-Elapsed \acrshort{ml} prediction times for all models were well below 1 second, but the \acrshort{gbt} and \acrshort{svc} architectures were approximately $75\times$ faster than the \acrshort{rf} (see Table \ref{tab:benchmarking} for onboard runtimes).
-Due to the classifier performance and short absolute runtime, we selected the \acrshort{rf} model for further analysis, but \acrshort{gbt} would also be suitable.
+Figure \ref{fig:clf_perf} shows the performance of each optimized model architecture using \ed{precision-recall and} \acrfull{det} curves\ed{, which assess binary classification performance over a range of decision thresholds}.
+Precision-recall curves represent the trade-off between the two metrics \ed{and are} is especially informative if the dataset contains a class imbalance. \acrshort{det} curves provide the same information as an \acrshort{roc} curve, but at a scale that better highlights cross-model performance differences and explicitly represents the trade-off between false positives and false negatives for a range of probability thresholds \citep{martin1997det}.
+In both representations of model performance, the \acrshort{rf} and \acrshort{gbt} models surpass the \acrshort{svc} model. \ed{The \acrshort{gbt}, \acrshort{rf}, and \acrshort{svc} models achieved \acrshortpl{aucroc} of 0.88, 0.92, and 0.86, respectively. \acrshort{rf} reaches the higher overall $F_1$-score (the arithmetic mean between precision and recall) of 0.78, compared to 0.71 and 0.63 for the \acrshort{gbt} and \acrshort{svc}, respectively.
+A different $F_\beta$ score may be used to evaluate different precision/recall trade-offs as desired.} Elapsed \acrshort{ml} prediction times for all models were well below 1 second, but the \acrshort{gbt} and \acrshort{svc} architectures were approximately $75\times$ faster than the \acrshort{rf} (see Table \ref{tab:benchmarking} for onboard runtimes).
+Due to the classifier performance and \ed{acceptably} short runtime, we selected the \acrshort{rf} model for further analysis.